sayatooon/YarnTrapGame/README.md

 # YarnTrapGame
-DIY yarn  trap game
 I made a laser trap game (substitute with yarn).
 See here for details. -> https://www.instructables.com/DIY-Yarn-Trap-Game/